zeng444/frequency-limiter/README.md

 ## Main features

-- implement this feature by lua script
+- Implement this feature by lua script
-- shared locks are implemented when concurrent requests occur
+- Shared locks are implemented when concurrent requests occur

 ## How to use